Homesh First

-Homesh First is a grassroots organization attempting to rebuild and resettle the Jewish community and Israeli settlement of Homesh in Samaria.
+Homesh First is an Israeli grassroots organization attempting to rebuild and resettle the Jewish community and Israeli settlement of Homesh in the West Bank.

 History

-Homesh First was formed after the homes of the Jewish residents of Homesh were razed and Jewish community was evicted as part of Israel's disengagement in August 2005.
+Homesh First was created by Limor Son Har-Melech and other former Jewish residents of Homesh, after their homes were razed and Jewish community was evicted as part of Israel's disengagement in August 2005.
 The Christian Science Monitor quoted Yossi Dagan, the future leader of Homesh First, warning that by these actions, "You'll be creating a terror state that would threaten most of the country with Qassam [missiles]."

 Civil disobedience campaigns

 Homesh First organized the 2007 Yom Ha'atzmaut march to Homesh.
 This march attracted several thousand people.
 For the 2007 observance of Sukkot, Homesh First has announced that it was organizing, "a mass pilgrimage to the site of the former West Bank settlement of Homesh."
 The Israel Defense Forces and the Israeli police have evacuated Homesh First activists from Homesh on many occasions.
 Homesh Firsters flee into nearby hills and caves to wait for the security forces to leave and at other times they obediently leave only to return later.